bump-sh/docs/src/_guides/openapi/code-first-rails.md

   }
 ```

 Try making similar changes yourself and running `rake rswag` again to update `swagger/v1/swagger.yaml`.
-Then either use `bump deploy` to update your hosted documentation, or `bump preview swagger/v1/swagger.yaml` to see how it looks without deploying it.
+Then either use `bump deploy` to update your hosted documentation, or `bump preview --live --open swagger/v1/swagger.yaml` to see how it looks without deploying it everytime your make a change in your spec file.

 The [RSwag DSL documentation](https://github.com/rswag/rswag/#the-rspec-dsl) can help you with all sorts of improvements, including creating examples, adding security schemes, and using `$ref` to [reduce repetition in your OpenAPI](/guides/openapi/advanced-ref-usage/).

 ## Sample Code

-The sample code for this guide is published on GitHub so you can try that if you're having trouble adding it to your application: [rails-code-first](https://github.com/bump-sh/rails-code-first), and the [deployed documentation](https://bump.sh/bump-examples/hub/code-samples/doc/rails-hello-openapi) is over here.
+The sample code for this guide is published on GitHub so you can try that if you're having trouble adding it to your application: [rails-code-first](https://github.com/bump-sh-examples/rails-code-first), and the [deployed documentation](https://bump.sh/bump-examples/hub/code-samples/doc/rails-hello-openapi) is over here.

 ## Honorable Mentions